gayathri-venu/Semantic_segmentation/README.md

 6. Compute our color mask  from the COLORS  associated with each class label index in the classMap

-7. Resize the mask  and classMap  to match the input image dimensions.
+7. Resize the mask to match the input image dimensions.

 8. And finally, overlay the mask on the frame transparently to visualise the segmentation.